COMBAT-TB/vcf2neo/docs/genome_annotation_model.md

 To allow re-use of code built to target the Chado database schema it will be useful to have some tool to translate a Chado database into its Neo4j equivalent.
-Since this discussion has focussed primarily on the sequence module of Chado it has not considered the full scape of the Chado specification.
+Since this discussion has focused primarily on the sequence module of Chado it has not considered the full scape of the Chado specification.
 However, for the part it has considered, the most practical way to migrate from Chado to Neo4j would be to extend